sokkerstar123/Capstone/README.md

 The fine-tuned model weights (`final_flan_t5_model`) are hosted externally due to file size limitations.
 * **Access:** [https://drive.google.com/file/d/1Cz60JtJpdVMrFds9RI6-9LgIqQ44rIJo/view?usp=drive_link]
 * **License:** The model is a derivative of `google/flan-t5-base` (Apache 2.0 License).

+## License and Attribution

+* **Code Attribution:** Certain segments of the RAG retrieval logic and text preprocessing were adapted from open-source documentation (e.g., Hugging Face Tutorials, YouTube Transcript API docs).
+These segments are explicitly marked with in-line attributions within the source code files.
+* **License:** This project is licensed under the MIT License.

+---
+*This project was submitted in partial fulfillment of the requirements for the Master of Applied Data Science (MADS) program.*